EnglishFrench

 How long will it take for them to come home?
 That’s a question that’s on everyone’s mind at a time like this.

-If your family member has died of natural causes, or under other normal circumstances, the typical timeframe for their return is five to seven days.
+If your family member has died of natural causes or under other normal circumstances, the typical timeframe for their return is five to seven days.
 Things may take longer if the situation is any different.

 If any suspicious circumstances are surrounding the death, it may take ten to fifteen days to bring your loved one home.
 In some cases, repatriation can take as much as three months.

-If there’s any sort of uncertainty surrounding the death, local authorities may hold onto the body until an autopsy and investigation can be conducted.
+If there’s any uncertainty surrounding the death, local authorities may hold onto the body until an autopsy and investigation can be conducted.
 This can mean anything from a suspected crime to a traffic accident.

 Step 1: Contact the Local Authorities